 Tuition, fees, and charges are assessed to students based on semester credit hours (SCH), a set charge per semester, or specific services.
 They are either required by all students, charged to everyone taking specific courses or anyone receiving specific services, or charged only for voluntary products or services.
-The number in parentheses is the statute number within the Texas Education Code authorizing the tuition, fees, and charges.
-Refer to www.uta.edu/fees and choose Tuition, Fees, and Charges for a detailed description.
+Refer to www.uta.edu/fees and select Description of Tuition, Fees and Charges.

 International students are required to purchase The University of Texas at Arlington Student Health Insurance Plan while enrolled at the University.
 Exceptions to this requirement are: